Flames: Benchmarking Value Alignment of LLMs in Chinese: Introduction

-Subsequently, we gather responses to these prompts from popular LLMs, and then establish standardized scoring rules for crowd workers to annotate these responses.
-We develop a set of highly detailed annotation guidelines, meticulously crafted by experts in the field.
-These guidelines are released to the wider community with the aim of guiding crowd workers in accurately labeling safety-related corpus (App.~\ref{annotation}).
-The hierarchical structure of the annotation dataset is illustrated in Fig.~\ref{fig:motivation} (bottom).
 Analyzing the data, we observe that all the evaluated LLMs exhibit poor performance on \textsc{Flames}.
-Claude emerges as the best-performing model, yet its harmless rate is only 63.08\%.
-Among open-sourced language models, InternLM-20B distinguishes itself with a harmless rate of 58.26\%.
-These findings highlight the effectiveness of \textsc{Flames} in revealing the safety vulnerabilities of LLMs and underline the imperative for ongoing improvements in value alignment.
-Furthermore, to facilitate subsequent automatic evaluations, we train a scoring model using $\sim$18.7K annotated data.
-Our scorer, with an achieved accuracy of 77.4\%, significantly outperforms GPT-4 as judge (58.8\%).
+Claude emerges as the best-performing model, yet its harmless rate is only 63.77\%.
+This finding highlights the effectiveness of \textsc{Flames} in revealing the safety vulnerabilities of LLMs and underlines the imperative for ongoing improvements in value alignment.
+Furthermore, to facilitate subsequent automatic evaluations, we train a scoring model using $\sim$22.9K annotated data.
+Our scorer, with an achieved accuracy of 79.5\%, significantly outperforms GPT-4 as a judge (61.3\%).
 This higher level of accuracy positions our scorer as a more reliable and cost-effective tool for the public evaluation of \textsc{Flames}.
-Tab.~\ref{tab:comp} shows the comparison between \textsc{Flames} and existing Chinese benchmarks.
-The remarkably high success rate of attacks underscores the challenging nature of \textsc{Flames} which is far superior to similar benchmarks.
-Additionally, the scorer we develop can serve as a consistent and reliable tool for evaluating unseen models in the future.

-In sum, this paper has the following contributions: \begin{itemize} \item \textbf{The first highly adversarial benchmark:} We have meticulously designed a dataset of 2,251 highly adversarial, manually crafted prompts, each tailored to probe a specific value dimension.
-Our evaluation reveals a notable shortfall in current LLMs' performance, with the highest harmless rate being only 63.08\% (achieved by Claude) and GPT-4 scoring only 39.04\%.
-This finding addresses the exceptional challenge presented by \textsc{Flames}, which far exceeds incumbent benchmarks in the field.
-Furthermore, the results emphasize the crucial need for deeper alignment of LLMs with human values.
+In summary, this paper has the following contributions: \begin{itemize} \item \textbf{The first highly adversarial benchmark:} We have meticulously designed a dataset of 2,251 highly adversarial, manually crafted prompts, each tailored to probe a specific value dimension.
+Our evaluation addresses the exceptional challenge presented by \textsc{Flames}, which far exceeds incumbent benchmarks in the field.

-\item \textbf{Fine-grained human annotation:} For each prompt, we generate responses from 12 well-known LLMs and iteratively design highly detailed guidelines for labelers to annotate each response.
-Following a thorough review process, we collect $\sim$18.7K annotated data.
-This valuable annotation can be used in supervised fine-tuning as well as reward modeling.
+\item \textbf{Fine-grained human annotation:} For each prompt, we generate responses from 17 well-known LLMs and iteratively design highly detailed guidelines for labelers to annotate each response.
+This valuable annotation can be used in supervised fine-tuning as well as reward modeling. \item \textbf{Specified scorer:} We develop a specified scorer trained on our labeled data to evaluate responses to \textsc{Flames} prompts, which achieves an accuracy of 79.5\%.
+This specified scorer can serve as a useful tool for ongoing assessment and improvement of LLMs on \textsc{Flames}. \end{itemize}